- Quiz: Your Baby's First Year!

 Hernia: A hernia involves the introduction of a segment of the small intestine into the inguinal canal.
 A sign of a hernia in the small intestinal region is swelling in the groin alone, or may also include the scrotum on the same side.
 Many complain of an "ache" or "sense of fullness" during this time.
 If the small intestine spontaneously slides back into the abdominal cavity or if a physician reduces it, the patient is generally referred to a surgeon for closure of the inguinal canal as a preventative move to preclude a repeat experience.

-If the small intestine is trapped and cannot be reduced, this is a surgical emergency and the patient will be brought to the operating room in order to avoid intestinal swelling and subsequent limiting of blood flow to the region, and consequent possible death of the trapped bowel tissue.
+If the small intestine is trapped and cannot be reduced, this is a surgical emergency.
+The patient will need urgent surgery in order to avoid intestinal swelling which may result in decreased blood flow to the intestine, and consequent death of the trapped bowel tissue.

 Varicocele: A varicocele represents engorgement of the testicular veins and clinically has been likened to a "bag of worms".
 While it is a relatively rare finding in the preadolescent, approximately 20% of late teens and adult men have been found to have a varicocele.
 More common on the left side of the scrotum, the varicocele characteristically "deflates" when the male reclines, and becomes engorged due to gravity when standing.